 1 Well planned and sensitive development offers great benefits to society.
 It provides the homes, workplaces and facilities that we need and stimulates the economy.
 However, development of all scales also creates considerable impacts on the environment, facilities and services of the area in which it is located and places burdens and costs on the community.
-The Council wishes to ensure that the impacts of new development in West Berkshire are minimised and that such development provides appropriate social, economic and environmental benefits to the community as a whole.
+The Council will ensure that adverse impacts of new development in West Berkshire are avoided and that such development provides appropriate social, economic and environmental benefits to the community as a whole.